History of Elizabeth II in Timeline

 1994: State Visit to Russia

-In 1994, Queen Elizabeth II made a state visit to Russia, further expanding her role in international diplomacy.
+In 1994, Queen Elizabeth II made a state visit to Russia, further strengthening international relations.

-In October 1995, Elizabeth II was tricked by a radio host impersonating the Canadian prime minister, during which she expressed support for Canadian unity regarding Quebec's referendum.
+In October 1995, Elizabeth II was tricked into a hoax call by Montreal radio host Pierre Brassard, impersonating Canadian prime minister Jean Chrétien, where she expressed support for Canadian unity.

-At the end of December 1995, Elizabeth II, after consulting with her husband, John Major, the Archbishop of Canterbury, and her private secretary, wrote to Charles and Diana suggesting that a divorce would be advisable.
+At the end of December 1995, Elizabeth II, in consultation with her husband and John Major, as well as the Archbishop of Canterbury and her private secretary, wrote to Charles and Diana suggesting that a divorce would be advisable.

-In October 1997, Elizabeth II and Prince Philip made a state visit to India, which included a controversial visit to the site of the Jallianwala Bagh massacre to pay her respects.
+In October 1997, Elizabeth II made a state visit to India, including a visit to the site of the Jallianwala Bagh massacre.
+Despite protests, she and Philip laid a wreath and stood for a moment of silence.

 1997: Death of Diana, Princess of Wales

-In 1997, Diana, Princess of Wales, former daughter-in-law of Queen Elizabeth II, died, leading to widespread public mourning and media attention.
+In 1997, Diana, Princess of Wales, the former daughter-in-law of Queen Elizabeth II, died, triggering significant media attention and public mourning.

-In November 1999, a referendum in Australia on the future of the Australian monarchy favored its retention.
+In November 1999, a referendum in Australia on the future of the Australian monarchy favoured its retention in preference to an indirectly elected head of state.

 1999: Opening of Welsh and Scottish Legislatures

-In 1999, Elizabeth II formally opened the newly established legislatures for Wales and Scotland as part of the devolution process in the United Kingdom.
-The National Assembly for Wales opened in Cardiff in May, and the Scottish Parliament opened in Edinburgh in July.
+In 1999, as part of devolution in the UK, Elizabeth II formally opened the National Assembly for Wales in Cardiff in May and the Scottish Parliament in Edinburgh in July.

-In her Christmas Message to the Commonwealth in 2000, Elizabeth included a personal note about her faith.
+In her annual Christmas Message to the Commonwealth in 2000, Elizabeth II included a personal note about her faith.

 2002: Golden Jubilee

-In a meeting in 2002, Elizabeth told Canadian governor-general Adrienne Clarkson that she would never abdicate, stating, "It is not our tradition.
+In 2002, Elizabeth II told Canadian governor-general Adrienne Clarkson in a meeting that she would never abdicate, saying, "It is not our tradition.
 Although, I suppose if I became completely gaga, one would have to do something."

-In 2003, Elizabeth II sued the Daily Mirror for breach of confidence after a reporter posed as a footman at Buckingham Palace and obtained an injunction preventing the newspaper from publishing gathered information.
+In 2003, Elizabeth II sued the Daily Mirror for breach of confidence and obtained an injunction preventing them from publishing information gathered by a reporter posing as a footman at Buckingham Palace.

 October 2006: Missed Emirates Stadium Opening